gilatoes/arduino-optiga-trust-x/README.md

 For manual wire jumping of XMC2Go board with a Trust X Shield2Go board, please refer to schematic and PCB information [Mission Arduino - XMC2Go with Shield2Go]
 (https://easyeda.com/gilatoes/mission-1-xmc2go)

+Once the XMC and Trust X Library has been installed on the PC, you can try to open the helloBootCamp example.
+Perform the **Verify** and **Upload** to flash the MCU firmware to make sure that the environment has been properly setup.

 ## Examples and Exercises
 The Library is equipped with eight examples which can be found on the following path: **File**->**Examples**>**OPTIGATrustX**.